mysociety/alaveteli/doc/manual/docs/glossary.md

     <p>
-      In fact, WhatDoTheyKnow predates Alaveteli because the site started in 2008, and was the foundation of the redeployable, customisable Alaveteli plattorm released in 2011.
+      In fact, WhatDoTheyKnow predates Alaveteli because the site started in 2008, and was the foundation of the redeployable, customisable Alaveteli platform released in 2011.
     </p>
     <div class="more-info">
       <p>More information:</p>